 Message from the State Forester

-The Mississippi Forestry Commission has been a leader in forest protection, management and sustainability of our state’s forests for over 85 years.
-Year after year we provide expertise, information and support to keep Mississippi’s 19.8 million acres of forestland healthy, productive and profitable.
+The Mississippi Forestry Commission (MFC) has been a leader in the protection, management, and sustainability of our state’s forests for over 85 years.
+The MFC provides expertise, information, and support to keep Mississippi’s 19.8 million acres of forestland healthy, productive, and profitable.

 We are proud of our service to the public and our protection of the state’s valuable forest resources.
-Committed to delivering quality services and assistance to both rural and urban landowners, the Forestry Commission looks forward to the continued privilege of caring for Mississippi’s trees, forests and natural resources.
+Committed to delivering quality services and assistance to both rural and urban landowners, the Mississippi Forestry Commission looks forward to the continued privilege of caring for Mississippi’s trees, forests, and natural resources.

-Additionally, we are very proud to have achieved American Tree Farm certification on Mississippi’s School Trust Lands (16th Section Lands) that provide over $20,000,000 annually to support public education.
+In addition, we are proud to have achieved American Tree Farm certification on Mississippi’s School Trust Lands (Sixteenth Section Lands) that provide over $20 million annually to support public education.

-We appreciate our partners who provide support, collaboration and implementation of many of our programs and services.
-We work hard to maintain and develop our relationships with natural resource agencies, organizations and individuals.
-These relationships ensure the citizens of Mississippi receive the best assistance and service possible.
+We appreciate our partners who provide support, collaboration, and implementation of many of our programs and services.
+We work hard to maintain and develop our relationships with natural resource agencies, organizations, and individuals.
+These relationships ensure that the citizens of Mississippi receive the best assistance and service possible.

-I would also like to thank our state leaders, commission, staff, partners and citizens for their continued support and assistance in making 2014 a success.
+I would also like to thank our state leaders, commissioners, staff, partners, and citizens for their continued support and assistance in making 2015 a successful year.

-Please contact our office at any time.
-We look forward to serving you.
+Please feel free to contact our office anytime, we look forward to serving you.

 The Forest Management Department provides private forest landowners with limited on-the-ground services, technical assistance, cost-share assistance, advice to increase timber production and provide for the sustainable management of forest resources.

 FY15 Statewide Accomplishments